 The championship finals are scheduled for Friday and Sunday of Memorial Day weekend.
-Quarterfinals will be held Saturday or Sunday before the finals.
-First- and second-round games will be held the Friday and Sunday before the quarterfinals.
-The opening round will be held the Tuesday or Wednesday before the first round.
+Quarterfinals will be held Thursday the week before the finals.
+First- and second-round games will be held Friday and Sunday before the quarterfinals.

 PRELIMINARY-ROUND GAME TIMES